 You need to prepare the required documents when collecting goods to be exported from the European Union (EU) and into the United Kingdom (UK).

-Pre-notification – moving goods into GB
+Pre-lodgement – moving goods into GB (pre-notification)

 When collecting the goods, the driver must be given all the relevant customs information or documents and other paperwork.
 The driver must confirm: